daigotanaka/daigotanaka.github.io/product-analytics-101.md

-Where she tapped in the screen, on what page she closed the app, and etc. By carefully analyzing how the user interacted with your app, you may be able to infer the confusion and frustration that prevented user from achieving the **user goal**: Book the flight.
+Where she tapped in the screen, on what page she closed the app, and etc. By carefully analyzing how the user interacted with your app, you may be able to infer the confusion and frustration that prevented user from achieving the **user goal**: Booking the flight.

 ### Don't record everything!

 In the era of cheap storage and faster internet, you may be attracted by the idea of recording every interaction.
-Literally every single interaction. **Don't do that.** The reasons why I say it are:
+Literally every single tap and swipe.
+**Don't do that.** The reasons are:

 1. **Unclear definition:** You may end up hundreds of user event whose definition is not documented at all and you will never know if you are using the information correctly.
 2. **Doesn't answer the question:** If an instrumentation is not driven by a product question, it is very likely you need to redo the instrumentation once you have the actual question.
-There are numerous ways to select the timing and attached attributes when recording the user event.
+The meaning of the event could change dramatically just by moving the logging code before or after a logical block.
    It is most likely do not match exactly what you want once you come up with a specific question.
-3. **Cost**: If you are using a service like [Mixpanel](https://mixpanel.com) (I suggest many of you to), it will dramatically increase the bill while you are not looking back 99% of the data.
-It's totally a waste of money.
+3. **Cost**: If you are using a service like [Mixpanel](https://mixpanel.com), it will dramatically increase the bill while you are not looking back 99% of the data.
+It's a waste of money.

 You need to select the user events wisely.